YumnaBatool/TerrorismPrediction/API_Data/DataDescription.md

 ## Data Description ##

 This data is collected through Twitter API.
 I have collected this data using the REST twitter API.
 Being a free user I was able to fetch few tweets only as Twitter does not allow fetching all real-time tweets.
+For building a real-time application API subscription would result in a larger tweet collection at real-time.

 # Search Query Specifications #
 Tweets are fetched based on some specifcations to tweets containing specific words for a geographical area.